Death Ship (1980 film): Production

-Death Ship was shot in Québec; Dauphin Island, Mobile, Alabama; and in the Gulf of Mexico.
+The film was based on a script written by Jack Hill called Bloodstar, which was inspired by Steven Spielberg's Duel.
+Hill originally wanted to direct himself, but the Canadian Film Development Corporation required a Canadian director for the production to qualify for tax credits.
+The working title was Adrift and Beyond.

+Location filming took place off of Dauphin Island, Alabama and Mobile Bay in the Gulf of Mexico.
+According to director Alvin Rakoff, the production sourced a disused tanker in Biloxi that was due to be scrapped.
+The ship's engine broke down after a single hour, and had to be towed for the remainder of filming.
+The rest of the film was shot at a studio in Quebec City.
+Principal photography lasted from 7 June to 10 July 1979.

+The shipwreck sequences reuse footage from The Last Voyage (1960) and S.O.S.
+Titanic (1979).

 Release

 Death Ship was released in 250 theatres in Wisconsin, Texas and Florida on March 7, 1980 where it was distributed by Avco Embassy Pictures.
 It was released in Edmonton, Canada where it was distributed by Astral Films.

+Reception

+Box office

 The film was a box office disappointment.

-Reception
+Critical response

 From a contemporary review, Steven Jenkins reviewed the film in the Monthly Film Bulletin, stating that the film had a "promising central idea - an ex-Nazi torture ship prowling the ocean in search of blood - is interred in a particularly pedestrian narrative."
 The review also critiqued the "arbitrary borrowing from the Psycho showerbath sequence, down to specific shots and camera angles open the way for some overt sadistic voyeurism."

-Film review aggregator Rotten Tomatoes reported an approval rating of 29%, based on 7 reviews, with a rating average of 4.2/10.

 TV Guide awarded the film 1 out of a possible 5 stars, calling the film "So ludicrous it's quite funny."
 Jeremy Biltz from DVD Talk gave the film a positive review, writing, "Death Ship isn't a perfect film, but it is an enjoyable one, especially for fans of the somewhat lower tier horror efforts of the late seventies and early eighties."

+Film review aggregator Rotten Tomatoes reported an approval rating of 33%, based on 9 reviews.